ucsd-cse11-w22/ucsd-cse11-w22.github.io/index.md

 **Is attendance required?**

-We do make use of the fact that class is synchronous, and overall participation and engagement is typically be a part of CSE11 grades.
+We do make use of the fact that class is synchronous, and overall participation and engagement is typically a part of CSE11 grades.
 So you should not, for example, enroll in another class that has a time conflict with CSE11, including exams and discussion sections.